PerformanC/contributing/README.md

 - Prohibited usage of GNU extensions.
 - Discounraged use of dynamic memory allocation.
 - Recommended goto usage when appropriate.
+- Order of imports:
+  - C standard libraries, `stdio.h` and `stdlib.h` must be first.
+  - System libraries.
+  - Project libraries.
+  - Third-party libraries.
+  - Headers of the file, separated from all other imports.
+  - With a space between each group.

 ```c
 #include <stdio.h>